acasadoquijada/movie-catalog/README.md

 ## Problems found during development and future work

 The greatest problem I found was while integrating Room into the picture.
 I had almost everything working, but due to a "wrong" design decision, the toggle button of the elements in the watchList wasn't updated correctly.
 Because of that, I had to perform a different approach.

+During the development of the app an API key as uploaded by mistake.
+This key has been revoked before making the repository public.

 With more time, I would like to: